-- (a) principal and interest payment delinquencies; - (b) non-payment related defaults, if material; - (c) unscheduled draws on debt service reserves reflecting financial difficulties; - (d) unscheduled draws on credit enhancements reflecting financial difficulties; - (e) substitution of credit or liquidity providers, or their failure to perform; - (f) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the bonds, or other material events affecting the tax status of the Bonds: - (g) modifications to rights of holders of the Bonds, if material;
+- (a) principal and interest payment delinquencies; - (b) non-payment related defaults, if material; - (c) unscheduled draws on debt service reserves reflecting financial difficulties; - (d) unscheduled draws on credit enhancements reflecting financial difficulties; - (e) substitution of credit or liquidity providers, or their failure to perform; - (f) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the bonds, or other material events affecting the tax status of the Bonds;

-- (h) Bond calls, if material, and tender offers; - (i) Bond defeasances; - (j) release, substitution, or sale of property securing repayment of the Bonds, if material; - (k) rating changes; - (l) bankruptcy, insolvency, receivership or similar event of the Issuer; - (m) the consummation of a merger, consolidation, or acquisition involving the Issuer or the sale of all or substantially all of the assets of the Issuer, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (n) appointment of a successor or additional trustee or the change of name of a trustee, if material.
+- (g) modifications to rights of holders of the Bonds, if material; - (h) Bond calls, if material, and tender offers; - (i) Bond defeasances; - (j) release, substitution, or sale of property securing repayment of the Bonds, if material; - (k) rating changes; - (l) bankruptcy, insolvency, receivership or similar event of the Issuer; - (m) the consummation of a merger, consolidation, or acquisition involving the Issuer or the sale of all or substantially all of the assets of the Issuer, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (n) appointment of a successor or additional trustee or the change of name of a trustee, if material; - (o) incurrence of a financial obligation of the Issuer, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation, any of which affect security holders, if material; and - (p) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the Issuer, any of which reflect financial difficulties.
+Events (d) and (e).
+The Issuer does not undertake to provide any notice with respect to credit enhancement added after the primary offering of the Bonds, unless the Issuer applies for or participates in obtaining the enhancement.